 Colby Smith <firstname.lastname@example.org>

-According to Chevy Chase, he was impressed by the original script's raunchy, R-rated, "over the top" tone (particularly a filmed but ultimately cut gag involving MacDonald and Lange delivering donuts that had been photographed around their genitals) and went so far as to tell MacDonald and Lange to not allow any changes.
-However, the studio insisted on a PG-13 rating and rescheduled the film's release from February to June, where it fared poorly against blockbusters like Godzilla.
-Unfortunately, no alternate scenes had been shot and the dialogue could only be changed with the actor's re-recording their lines.
+According to Chevy Chase, he was impressed by the original script's raunchy, R-rated, "over the top" tone (particularly a filmed, but ultimately cut, gag involving MacDonald and Lange delivering donuts that had been photographed around their genitals), and went so far as to tell MacDonald and Lange to not allow any changes.
+However, the studio insisted on a PG-13 rating, and re-scheduled the film's release from February to June, where it fared poorly against blockbusters like Godzilla (1998).
+Unfortunately, no alternate scenes had been shot, and the dialogue could only be changed with the actor's re-recording their lines.
 This may explain why some of the dialogue is dubbed in certain scenes.
 See more »

 After Mitch breaks the telephone apart with a bat, it rings, and he answers.
 When he holds the receiver to his ear, the part you are actually able to hear out of, is facing away from him.
 See more »